 Your level of hydration determines the volume of your blood, and the more liquid you have in your system the easier it is for blood to circulate and deliver oxygen and nutrients to your body.
 Drinking close to an ounce of water per each pound that you weigh is a good daily goal.
 On average, when WHOOP members log that they are sufficiently hydrated their HRV increases by 3 milliseconds.

-We’ve found that when WHOOP members report consuming alcohol, on average their HRV drops by 22 milliseconds the next day.
+We’ve found that when WHOOP members report consuming alcohol, their HRV drops by an average of 22 milliseconds the next day.
 Additionally, our research has discovered that the lingering effects of alcohol in your system may continue to suppress your heart rate variability for 4-5 days.
 On the other hand, staying away from alcohol will do the opposite.

 Getting all the sleep your body needs is a great start, but equally as important is making an effort to go to sleep and wake up at regular times each day.
 Sleep consistency will boost your HRV by helping to sustain your circadian rhythm, and also enables you to spend more time in REM and deep sleep.